Topological consistency via kernel estimation: Computing the homology estimator

 One way to find a basis for $H_k(\Delta)$ is via the combinatorial Laplacian, defined as the following $n_k\times n_k$ matrix

-Note that $L_0$ is the well known graph Laplacian.
-If $\F$ is a field with characteristic zero (e.g. $\R, \Q$) then it is shown in \cite{friedman_computing_1998} that the kernel of $L_k$ is isomorphic to $H_k(\Delta)$ and in particular, the Betti numbers of $\Delta$ are given by $\beta_k(\Delta) = \dim(\ker(L_k))$.
+Note that $L_0$ is the well-known graph Laplacian.
+If $\F$ is a field with characteristic zero (e.g. $\R, \Q$) then it is shown in \cite{friedmancomputing1998} that the kernel of $L_k$ is isomorphic to $H_k(\Delta)$ and in particular, the Betti numbers of $\Delta$ are given by $\beta_k(\Delta) = \dim(\ker(L_k))$.